Some rational thoughts on being overweight

-Okay... what am I talking about.
-I am speaking in half jest here of the relatively minor "problem" that I have with my physical weight.
+Okay... what am I talking about?
+I am speaking in half jest here of the minor "problem" that I have with my physical weight.

-I have a minor goal in life of weighing about 50 pounds less than I do right now?
+I have a minor goal in life of weighing about fifty pounds less than I do right now.

 Why is that?
-Am I not in on the current movement in our society to normalize fatness?
+Am I not in on the current movement in our society to normalize obesity?

-I have to be honest with you in that I am not quite in on that movement, though I think that I get the spirit of the push to ease the shame and guilt factor associated with one's largeness of being.
+I must be honest with you in that I am not.
+I do, however, get the spirit of the push to ease the shame and guilt factor associated with one's largeness of being.

 This has little (personally) to do with shame or guilt.
 Believe me I love to eat and indulge at times and unfortunately have little sense of moderation about it at times.
 I am merely saying that I don't want to deal with the negative consequences of being what is in my opinion (and based on the findings of physical health science), too heavy.